-- 27. The JISC will need to step up its communication and outreach work to ensure that the value of JI is well understood by market participants, stakeholders and policymakers, so that this unique mechanism can continue to evolve and bear fruit.
-In this context, the JISC will need to enhance its engagement with the media, and consider new and/or enhanced communication approaches, tools and products.
-The JISC will also look for ways to enhance its communication with designated focal points (DFPs) and will continue its support to the DFP Forum, in order to mobilize their valuable experience in implementing JI. - 28.
-In the current times of uncertainty regarding the future of JI, the JISC considers it critical that policymakers understand and appreciate the considerable work done to date by the JISC, and that they reflect on the unique role that JI can play when the levels of mitigation ambition inevitably increase in response to climate change.
-Dialogue with carbon market policymakers in 2013-2014 will focus on developing mutual understanding of the characteristics and regulations of the carbon markets and mechanisms worldwide and the possible involvement of the JI mechanism in these markets.
+- 25. The JISC will need to continue its communication and outreach work to ensure that the mechanism is well understood and remains relevant for market participants, stakeholders and policymakers.
+In this context, the JISC will need to review its engagement with the media and its communication tools, including the JI website.
+It will also need to continue its interaction with designated focal points (DFPs) and support for the DFP Forum, in order to further solidify their valuable experience in implementing JI. - 26.
+In the current times of uncertainty regarding the future of JI, the JISC considers it very important to engage in a dialogue with the carbon market policymakers during the 2013-2014 period.
+This strategic activity is needed to ensure a mutual understanding of the characteristics and regulations of the carbon markets and mechanisms worldwide and the possible involvement of the JI mechanism in these markets.